 Cutlery and flatware

 Full canteens of cutlery in a fitted wooden box look impressive, but most of them are EPNS.
 Check the underside of the handle of each knife and fork.
 Marks like "A1", "EPNS" or a long maker name with no fineness number mean plate.
-A four-mark hallmark with the lion passant and a fineness of 925 or 958 means sterling, and a full set is worth setting aside as a single weighed lot.
+A four-mark hallmark with a fineness of 925 (sterling, shown with the lion passant) or 958 (Britannia) means solid silver, and a full set is worth setting aside as a single weighed lot.

 Tea services and trays